davenuman/slides-drupalcon-barcelona/content.md

 We use this for all our non-Linux users.

 "Those who don't run Linux are doomed to virtualize it."

+...

+So, we have docker for all our developers, now what.
+How do we get Drupal on there?

 ---
 class: center